JGabriel12/GitHub_Blog/README.md

 ## GitHub Blog

 <br>
-This is a **React** application built using **TypeScript**, Vite, **Axios**, **React Router**, React Hook Form with Zod, Styled Components, and Moment.js for date formatting.
+This is a React application built using TypeScript, Vite, Axios, React Router, React Hook Form with Zod, Styled Components, and Moment.js for date formatting.
 The application consumes the GitHub API to display a blog-like interface, where the user's profile is dynamically fetched from GitHub data.
 Below the user profile, a list of issues from the selected repository is displayed.
 Users can click on an issue to view its detailed body and see the number of comments it has.

 <br>
 <br>